 160km / 8 - 9 days

 The Wye Valley is a paradise for adventure seekers of all kinds and is just a short drive from Bristol.
-The Forest of Dean has a whole host of singletrack just waiting for mountain bikers to explore, while climbers can find their fun with sport climbs in the area’s disused quarries.
-It's one of the most magical places to visit in England, with its forests and old trees that inspired Tolkien's stories, and wild rivers just perfect for kayaking.
+The Forest of Dean has a whole host of singletrack just waiting for mountain bikers to explore, while climbers can find their fun in the area’s disused quarries.
+It's one of the most magical places to visit in England, with its forests and old trees that inspired Tolkien, and wild rivers just perfect for kayaking.

 For the seasoned hiker, we recommend the Gloucestershire Way walk.
 The 100 mile trail can be walked in short sections that will (eventually) take hikers from the historic town of Chepstow along the length of the county to Tewkesbury.
-This walk can be broken into three main sections; the first winds through the centre of the ancient woods of the Forest of Dean; the second across the Severn Vale and Gloucester; the final section takes walkers through the green hills of the Cotswolds.
+The walk can be broken into three main sections; the first winds through the centre of the ancient woods of the Forest of Dean; the second across the Severn Vale and Gloucester; the final section of the walk takes you through the green hills of the Cotswolds.

 For more info on the exact route and start / end point, check out our full guide to the Gloucestershire Way near Bristol.

 Walks in Bristol don't have to be the standard tours of the city's architecture; in our opinion, some of the best walks explore the quieter nature reserves or parks.
-There are always places near Bristol waiting for you to discover them, so take your curiosity and explore!
+There are always places near Bristol waiting for you to discover them.
+All it takes is a bit of curiosity.